grafana/agent/operations/river-jsonnet/README.md

-# Jsonnet `river` library
+# `river-jsonnet` library

-The Jsonnet `river` library makes it possible to return River-formatted config files using Jsonnet.
+The `river-jsonnet` library makes it possible to return River-formatted config files using Jsonnet.

 To manifest a River configuration file, call `river.manifestRiver(value)`.